-You are taught through a combination of lectures, seminars and laboratory practicals adding up to about 11 hours of contact time per week.
-Seminars enable you to discuss and develop your understanding of topics covered in lectures in smaller groups.
-In addition, you have timetabled meetings with your personal tutor.
-You will use industry-standard software and have access to computer laboratory facilities throughout your course.
+You will experience a combination of lectures, seminars, and laboratory practicals that total approximately 11 hours of contact time per week.
+Seminars are designed to enable you to discuss and develop your understanding of topics covered in lectures in smaller groups.

 All modules are assessed 100% by coursework except for the optional Medical Biotechnology module, which is assessed by examinations.
 You will receive feedback on all practice and formal assessments.

 Rising to the challenge of a rapidly-changing world, our multi-disciplinary courses will shape the next generation of scientists, engineers, consultants and conservationists.
 Delivered by a team of dedicated academic, technical and administrative staff, you’ll experience a supportive, professional environment, where you can take your potential further.

 During your studies, you will experience a modern learning environment, enriched with accessible lecture theatres and AV-equipped classrooms and laboratories, computing suites and multimedia libraries, with access to industry journals, databases, and simulation software.